adriangalilea/e-id/README.md

 ## todo

-- [x] feat: list of forbidden handles
-  - [x] I don't need auth because it has higher priority than [username]
-  - [x] /null path to edit null username
-  - [ ] enforce non allowing such handles in user creation from auth
-  - [ ] enforce non allowing such handles in server actions
-  - [ ] enforce non allowing such handles in /null
-  - [ ] enforce not allowing different casing for the same url taken
 - [ ] feat: preserve state when switching tabs using [zustand](https://github.com/pmndrs/zustand/blob/main/docs/guides/nextjs.md)
 - [ ] feat: every social component integration should be a component that handles if it's editing or visualising, if visualising is where I'll add analytics
 - [ ] feat: instead of /about do about.e-id.to